ARMmbed/mbed-os-5-docs/docs/tutorials/migrate/migrate_from_mbed_os_2_to_5.md

 #### Compilation Errors

-After we have cloned the repository to our computer and deployed the latest version of Mbed OS, we need to check what compilation errors already exist.
+After you have cloned the repository to your computer and deployed the latest version of Mbed OS, check what compilation errors already exist.

 Here is the output produced from `mbed compile`: